pairshaped/curlingio-docs/docs/club-management/website-hosting.md

 ### Current Games Tout

-This tout will show the status and scores of any active, soon to be active, or recently completes games in any leagues or competitions at your club.
+This tout will show the status and scores of any active, soon to be active, or recently completed games in any leagues or competitions at your club.

 ### Random Sponsor Tout